terra-money/docs/src/terracli/keys.md

 $ terracli keys list
 ```

-View the validator pubkey for your node by typing:
+View the validator public key for your node by typing:

 ```bash
 $ terrad tendermint show-validator